Jake Mitchell: Background

 Mitchell attends the University of Michigan, where he is majoring in biology and competes collegiately as part of the Michigan Wolverines swim team.
 In April 2022, he announced his intent to transfer from the University of Michigan to the University of Florida and compete for the Florida Gators during the 2022–2023 collegiate season.
+He chose the University of Florida as his girlfriend, Emma Weyant, chose to also transfer there via the University of Virginia Cavaliers.
+The two started dating shortly after they met at Olympic training camp in 2021.